netlify-templates/ts-mui-nextjs-starter/content/pages/about.md

 sections:
   - type: HeroSection
     title: Example for H2 headline
-    subtitle: This is the subtitle
+    subtitle: This is the subtitle...
     text: >
       This is **Markdown** *text*.